-Apple has been proudly promoting the super-thin new MacBook that it first unveiled in March 2015, but what about the higher end of its laptop line?
+Apple has been proudly promoting the super-thin new MacBook that it first unveiled in March 2015 and updated earlier this year.
+But what about the higher end of its laptop line?
 The new MacBook is certainly a looker but it doesn't have the power that serious users need for intensive tasks.
-Will we see a new MacBook Pro update this week at Apple's iPhone 7 event?

-Both the 13-inch and 15-inch MacBook Pros were last upgraded way back in 2015 with faster storage, better graphics and Force Touch trackpads (built to respond to taps of different pressures).
+Both the 13-inch and 15-inch MacBook Pros were last upgraded back in 2015 with faster storage, better graphics and Force Touch trackpads (built to respond to taps of different pressures).
+The dates were March 2015 for the 13-inch model and May 2015 for the 15-inch).
 The smaller model got a processor upgrade too.

 So when we talk about "new MacBook Pros" we're referring to both minor and major upgrades for the machines - a major update involves some kind of design refresh as well as better internal components (along the lines of the Retina display upgrade we saw in 2012).
 Since Apple has started updating the 13-inch and 15-inch models separately the issue becomes even more confused.

-A move to Intel's latest seventh-generation Core processors looks a certainty.
+A move to Intel's latest Skylake processors looks a certainty.
 With this should come a boost in power efficiency and better battery life/

 It's fair to assume Apple is using the new-look MacBook as a testing ground for the MacBook Pro, so some of the technology and design inspiration may well filter through to the more powerful laptop in the near future.
 The imminent arrival of USB Type-C on the MacBook Pro is pretty much a given considering how enthusiastically Apple has been promoting its inclusion on the new MacBook.